-The picture, outlined above, suggests that the sum of the energies in the l- and h-phonons would not have the mesa shaped angular dependence, but show a simple rounded peak without any truncation.
-However we do not expect this total energy to exactly reproduce the l-phonon behaviour, when no h-phonons are created, for two reasons.
-Firstly, removing energy from the l-phonon sheet affects the subsequent lateral expansion.
-Secondly, the hphonons once created are only weakly interacting and so do not expand other than by their ballistic propagation directions which have a small angular range.
+expect this total energy to exactly reproduce the l-phonon behavior, when no h-phonons are created, for two reasons.
+First, removing energy from the l-phonon sheet affects the subsequent lateral expansion.
+Second, the h-phonons once created are only weakly interacting and so only expand due to their ballistic propagation directions which have a small angular range.

 The sum of l- and h-phonon energies cannot be found by simply integrating the measured signal over time because the responsivity of the bolometer depends on the energy of the phonons.
-The modal energy of the l-phonons is $\epsilon{\rm l} \sim 2k{\rm B}T$ where T is their temperature.
-By the time that the l-phonons reach the bolometer, their temperature has dropped to $T \approx 0.7$ K, so $\epsilon{\rm l} \approx 1.4$ K. The h-phonons have energy $\epsilon_h >= 10$ K. Now the sensitivity of the bolometer depends on the probability that a phonon in the helium can transmit into the solid zinc.
-This has been found to be proportional to the energy of the phonon up to an energy of 5 K and constant thereafter [21].
-So the ratio of the responsivities to l- and h-phonons is 1.4 to 5.
+The modal energy of the l-phonons is $\epsilon_l \sim 2k_B T$ where T is their temperature.
+By the time the l-phonons reach the bolometer, their temperature has dropped to $T \approx 0.7$ K, so $\epsilon_l \approx 1.4$ K. The h-phonons have energy $\epsilon_h > = 10$ K. Now the sensitivity of the bolometer depends on the probability that a phonon in the helium can transmit into the solid zinc.
+This has been found to be proportional to the energy of the phonon up to an energy of 5 K and constant thereafter.21 So the ratio of the responsivities to l- and h-phonons is 1.4-5.

-We have integrated the l- and h-phonon signals separately and multiplied the h-phonon integral by 1.4/5=0.28 before adding them to the l-phonon integral.
-The result is shown in figure 4 as a function of angle.
-We see that the peak in now rounded and narrow.
-For heater pulses of 6.3mW and 50 ns the h-phonons are contributing, at the peak, about $2.5 \times$ that of the l-phonons , but at 11° from the peak, the contributions are about equal.
+We have integrated the l- and h-phonon signals separately and multiplied the h-phonon integral by 1.4/5 = 0.28 before adding them to the l-phonon integral.
+The result is shown in Fig. 4 as a function of angle.
+We see that the peak is now rounded and narrow.
+For heater pulses of 6.3 mW and 50 ns the h-phonons are contributing, at the peak, about 2.5 times that of the l-phonons , but at 11° from the peak, the contributions are about equal.
 This is because the h-phonons are confined to narrower cone angles than the l-phonons.

-We also see in figure 4, that as the power is reduced, the angular dependence tends to a limiting shape.
-At high powers, when the h-phonon density is high, we expect the h-phonons to interact and scatter into low energy phonons by the 4pp process $h_1+h_2=h_3+l_4$.
-The low energy phonons created in this process will rapidly decay by 3pp.
-They will arrive within the h-phonon pulse and in general will have a broader angular distribution.
-Their contribution is under represented because of the reduced responsivity of the bolometer to these low energy phonons.
+We also see in Fig. 4 that, as the power is reduced, the angular dependence tends to a limiting shape.
+At high powers, when the h-phonon density is high, we expect the h-phonons to interact and scatter into low-energy phonons by the 4pp process $h_1+h_2=h_3+l_4$.
+The low-energy phonons created in this process will rapidly decay by 3pp.
+They will arrive within the h-phonon pulse and, in general, will have a broader angular distribution.
+Their contribution is under represented because of the reduced responsivity of the bolometer to these low-energy phonons.
 The measured energy will therefore appear smaller at small angles where the h-phonons are created.
 This will cause the angular distribution to appear wider at higher powers as the signal is depressed in the central regions.